 As one of Everything’s producers, McCarten went on to win a BAFTA award for Best Adapted Screenplay, and shared another for Best British Film.
 He was Oscar-nominated for his screenplay, and for Best Film.

 Success spawns many phone calls.
 Among the scripts that followed was blockbuster hit Bohemian Rhapsody, the long in gestation film about band Queen, and a script based on the 2008 Taj Mahal Palace siege in Mumbai.
-McCarten is also writing The Pope, directed by Fernando Meirelles (City of God).
-The film is set to explore the relationship between Pope Francis and Pope Benedict XVI.
+McCarten also wrote The Two Popes, directed by Fernando Meirelles (City of God).
+The film explores the relationship between Pope Francis and Pope Benedict XVI.

 In 2018 another longtime McCarten passion project was BAFTA nominated for Best Film.
 Darkest Hour chronicles Winston Churchill's leadership of the United Kingdom during tense times early in WWll.
 "Not being British," said McCarten, "I wasn't overly burdened by the myth of Winston Churchill and I came to it kind of fresh."
 Gary Oldman agreed to play Churchill — and later won a Golden Globe — after turning down the chance to play Churchill in another project.
 McCarten's script was a key factor in winning him over.
 Oldman found it "exciting and laced with humour."